Prototype-based Self-Supervised Multimodal Learning for PPG and Accelerometry Signals: Discussion

-\textbf{Balancing within- and between-modal objectives.} The core advantage of ProtoMM lies in its ability to effectively simultaneously and effectively capture between- and within-modality information through a unified objective, $\mathcal{L}_{\text{MPP}}$.
-We validate this design choice by modifying the loss weighting parameter to be $\alpha=1$ , such that only within-modality ($\mathcal{L}_{\text{within-mod}}$) information is learned or to be $\alpha=0$, such that only between-modality ($\mathcal{L}_{\text{between-mod}}$) information is learned.

-Table \ref{tab:alpha} shows that the optimal performance is achieved at $\alpha = 0.5$, demonstrating that successful multimodal integration requires explicitly modeling both the unique contributions of each modality and their synergistic interactions.
-The balanced objective enables ProtoMM to learn representations that are simultaneously invariant to modality-specific augmentations while being semantically aligned across modalities.

-\textbf{Between-modal Knowledge Transfer to the Other Modality.} We would like to further explore how effective ProtoMM integrates Between-modal information by training ProtoMM normally, to capture both between-modal and within-modal information, and then instead of concatenating the outputs of each modality's embedding for evaluation, instead just using one modality's embedding at a time, show by the 1st and 3rd rows in Table \ref{tab:unimodal-gain}.
+\textbf{Between-Modal Knowledge Transfer to the Other Modality.} We would like to further explore how effective ProtoMM integrates Between-modal information by training ProtoMM normally, to capture both between-modal and within-modal information, and then instead of concatenating the outputs of each modality's embedding for evaluation, just using one modality's embedding at a time, show by the 1st and 3rd rows in Table \ref{tab:unimodal-gain}.
 This will help us investigate whether the modality's trained embedding captures more information than if it was trained independently.
 Therefore, the baseline is training each modality independently with a unimodal ProtoMM Within-Mod ($\alpha=1$) with only one modality as input, shown by the 2nd and 4th rows in Table \ref{tab:unimodal-gain}.

+\textbf{Balancing Within- and Between-Modality Objectives.} The core advantage of ProtoMM lies in its ability to simultaneously and effectively capture between- and within-modality information through a unified objective, $\mathcal{L}_{\text{MPP}}$.
+We validate this design choice by modifying the loss weighting parameter to be $\alpha=1$, such that only within-modality ($\mathcal{L}_{\text{within-mod}}$) information is learned or to be $\alpha=0$, such that only between-modality ($\mathcal{L}_{\text{between-mod}}$) information is learned.

+Table~\ref{tab:alpha} shows {that performance is generally higher when $\alpha$ is not 0 or 1 (best at $\alpha = 0.5$ and $0.67$) }, demonstrating that successful multimodal integration requires explicitly modeling both the unique contributions of each modality and their synergistic interactions.
+The balanced objective enables ProtoMM to learn representations that are simultaneously invariant to modality-specific augmentations while being semantically aligned across modalities.

 As shown in Table \ref{tab:unimodal-gain}, both encoders (i.e., for the accelerometer and PPG) outperform their unimodal ProtoMM Within-Mod counterparts on nearly all tasks, despite being evaluated without the full multimodal embedding.
 This indicates that the shared prototype space encourages each encoder to develop representations that are semantically aligned with the broader physiological context across modalities, not just its own signal characteristics, which results in more robust and informative features even when deployed as a unimodal embedding.